RapidSoftwareSolutions/Marketplace-AlienVault-Package/README.md

 4. malware: Malware samples analyzed by AlienVault Labs which have been observed connecting to this IP address.
 5. urlList: URLs analyzed by AlienVault Labs which point to or are somehow associated with this IP address.
 6. passiveDns: passive dns information about hostnames/domains observed by AlienVault Labs pointing to this IP address.
-7.  httpScans: Meta data for http(s) connections to the IP.

 ## AlienVault.getIndicatorForDomain
 Indicator page api for domain names.Example domains: 'rghost.net', 'spywaresite.info'.